aetperf/aetperf.github.io/_posts/2021-01-27-Saving-a-keras-model-with-data-normalization.md

 tags: Python tensorflow keras saving model normalization
 ---

 Training a DL model might take some time, and make use of some special hardware.
-So you may want to save the model for using it later or and/on another computer.
+So you may want to save the model for using it later and/or on another computer.

 In this short Python notebook, we are going to create a very simple `tensorflow.keras` model, train it, save it into a directory along with the training data scaling factors (standard scaling), and then load and call it.